From Uncertainty to Confidence: A Breastfeeding Journey Before Moving Abroad

 A second-time stay-at-home mum in her late 20s | Baby 2 weeks old | Staying in a small room at family’s place in Singapore, preparing to move abroad soon

-Service rendered: Postnatal breastfeeding support
+Postnatal breastfeeding support

 (This service entailed a home visit and one week of text support, with ongoing check-ins over three weeks — all provided in Singapore.)

-WHAT DID OUR WORK LOOK LIKE:
+WHAT DID OUR WORK LOOK LIKE

-• Helped baby latch more deeply
+• Helped baby latch more deeply so she could transfer milk more efficiently

-• Encouraged her to offer the breast frequently and flexibly—not just for hunger, but to keep baby settled
+• Encouraged her to offer the breast frequently and flexibly—not just for hunger, but to keep baby settled during this transition time

 • Reframed what was going on so she could trust her instincts and explain baby's needs to family